 The Court also concluded that the drop from the sidewalk to the parking lot was apparent from looking at the photographs of the sidewalk and parking lot that the change in elevation is obvious.
 It would also be apparent to a person departing from the hall and walking down the sidewalk to the last two parking stalls.
 It would be readily apparent that a car parked in either of the last two stalls was at a lower height – that could only mean one thing – there was a drop from the sidewalk to the parking lot.
 Therefore, there was no need for a painted yellow line at the edge of the sidewalk to highlight what was apparent for all to see.
 Any number of measures could have been undertaken to highlight the step down from the sidewalk from a painted yellow line to the erection of a sign but those measures would equate to perfection.
 However, the standard of care does not require an occupier to be perfect.
 The occupier must provide premises that are reasonably safe in the particular circumstances.
 The result is that Ms. Sapia has not shown on a balance of probabilities that the defendants had breached their high standard of care to provide premises frequently used by senior citizens that were reasonably safe.
 The action was dismissed.

-Slip and falls can be a complex area of law.
-If you have been injured in such a scenario, we can help.
+Slip and fall injuries can be a complex area of law.
+If you have been injured in such a scenario, our personal injury lawyers can help.